 With services such as animal cruelty investigations, education, legal support, adoption services, discounted veterinary care (i.e., the Marvin Fund), and a variety of events, RISPCA large staff of volunteers and nonprofit workers really step up to speak and care for those who have no voice.
 Working closely with elected officials, RISPCA has expanded protections to protect animals in households experiencing domestic abuse, more expedient care for animals seized due to cruelty, more restrictions on the sources for saleable dogs and cots, and expanded protections for canines and horse.

-So what do vet techs do?
+One way to become involved with helping animals in Rhode Island is to become a veterinary technician (vet tech).
 According to the National Association of Veterinary Technicians in America (NAVTA), veterinary technicians have a wealth of responsibilities such as assisting veterinarians with common diagnostic, surgical, or dental procedures; restraining animals during routine examinations; maintaining the cleanliness and sterilization of facilities; managing medical records of animals; monitoring anesthesia levels during surgeries; taking inventory of veterinary supplies; providing basic first aid care to a variety of animal species; taking and analyzing laboratory samples (e.g., bodily fluids); and educating pet owners on proper care.

 Read on to discover the bright career outlook for vet techs in RI, as well as to learn what to expect from an accredited vet tech school and professional certification.

-|New England Institute of Technology (NEIT)||One New England Tech Blvd., East Greenwich, Rhode Island, 02818||No||Yes|
+|New England Institute of Technology (NEIT)||One New England Tech Blvd., East Greenwich, Rhode Island, 2818||No||Yes|

 Job Outlook for Rhode Island Vet Techs